exchhattu/BiomedicaLorHealthCare-NLP/README.md

 $ cd ./notebook/
 ```

-Notebooks contain analysis for multiplicity in disease name and quantification of disease entity
+Notebooks contain analysis for multiplicity in disease named entity and quantification of disease entity
 useful for transfer learning

 ### Disclamier